MadagascarOfficial Name: Republic of Madagascar

 Safety and Security

+In the past year, there have been instances of mob violence and ‘popular justice’ sometimes directed toward foreign nationals, often precipitated by rumors or allegations of injuries to local citizens.
 Street altercations and traffic accidents can quickly draw large and sometimes violent crowds.
-You should exercise caution and remain calm if you find yourself in a dispute, particularly in a public place.
-If you feel threatened by large crowds, seek the direct intervention of local law enforcement and contact the U.S. Embassy immediately.
-Maintain security awareness at all times and avoid political gatherings and street demonstrations.
+Exercise caution and remain calm if you find yourself in a dispute, particularly in a public place.
+If you feel threatened by large crowds, immediately leave the scene, seek the direct intervention of local law enforcement, and contact the U.S. Embassy.

 Remember that local authorities are responsible for investigating and prosecuting the crime.